 That being said, having an understanding of the differences between each ‘level’ of artist is still useful.
 Doing so, can help elucidate a work’s value, the artist him or herself and give you access to art world dialect.

 The emerging artist is at the beginning of their career.
 They may still be in art school or recently graduated and have yet to create a large body of work or exhibit at many galleries.
-Generally their price point falls between $50-$5000.
+Generally their price point falls between $50 and $5000.

 The mid-career artist is further along in their career.
 They have exhibited not only locally, but also nationally or internationally.
 With a developed body of work, the mid-career artist has received some kind of recognition from the art world.